The 10 Decisions Every Mother Needs to be Free to Make

 6) PRACTICING SKIN-TO-SKIN CARE: Preterm birth is now the leading cause of death among children under five.
 Fifteen million babies are born too soon each year and one million die (WHO).
 If mothers were able to keep their newborns close by, practicing so-called “Kangaroo Mother Care”, hundreds of thousands of these deaths could be prevented without the need of sophisticated medical technologies.
 Yet Kangaroo Mother Care has not yet been widely adopted and the practice of separating mothers from sick and vulnerable newborns remains widespread (WHO).

-7) VACCINATING YOURSELF AND YOUR CHILDREN: Vaccination is one of the most powerful tools at a mother’s disposal providing she has access to safe, affordable vaccines that target the greatest risks to her own and her child’s survival.
-Yet still in too many countries, mothers do not have access to the pneumonia and diarrhea-fighting vaccines which together offer protection against the leading infectious threats to children.
-60 percent and 76 percent of the world’s children are still not receiving the pneumococcal and rotavirus vaccines respectively (International Vaccine Access Center).
+7) VACCINATING HERSELF AND YOUR CHILDREN: Vaccination is one of the most powerful tools at a mother’s disposal providing she has access to safe, affordable vaccines that target the greatest risks to her own and to her child’s survival.
+Yet still in too many countries, mothers do not have access to vaccines in pregnancy and their children do not get the pneumonia and diarrhea-fighting vaccines, which together offer protection against the leading infectious threats to children.
+60% and 76% of the world’s children are still not receiving the pneumococcal and rotavirus vaccines respectively (International Vaccine Access Center).

 9) ADOPTING NEW TECHNOLOGIES: Technology is on the side of mothers everywhere.
 When families, schools and governments have failed to educate girls and women, the mobile phone, the internet, the radio and the television can step in.
 Yet, 200 million fewer women than men own mobile phones globally (GSMA), and 23 percent fewer women than men in low income countries have access to the internet, with gaps as high as 35 percent in South Asia and 43 percent in sub-Saharan Africa (Intel).